ayushjaiswal22/Synapse/README.md

 ### Beyond the demo: installation for training and testing models for MSCOCO

-1. Download the training, validation, test data and annotation file
+1. Download the training, validation, test data and annotation file ( It doesn't matter where you download these files.
+For flexibility you will symlink these files)

 ```Shell
 wget http://msvocds.blob.core.windows.net/coco2014/train2014.zip